Skip to content

 Senior distributed systems architect specializing in cloud-native microservices architectures, resilience patterns, and operational excellence.

-2. Communication Design - Choose sync/async patterns, protocols (REST, gRPC, events)
+2. Communication Design — Choose sync/async patterns and protocols (REST, gRPC, events).

 Load detailed guidance based on context: